 Note that your physical presence as a parent or guardian is a strict requirement.
 You cannot "send" your child to a bar or private party with written or oral permission to drink.
 It is also not enough that other parents supervise your child while he or she drinks -- you, as your child's parent, must actually be there while alcohol is consumed.

 So remember, when you have people over for the big game, you should monitor who has access to the beer.
 Yes, you can let your kids have a beer under your supervision.
 But if their friends sneak a few drinks, and their parents are not there to give consent, you may be responsible not only for permitting underage drinking, but also for any trouble or mischief they might get into later on in the night while under the influence.

-If you or your child have encountered any issues related to underage drinking, you will want to retain a criminal defense lawyer in the Ohio area who knows the local laws and can assist you in preparing your best possible defense.
-Laws change frequently, so be sure to reach out and get a free attorney match today to learn more.
+As you can see, there are some exceptions to underage drinking restrictions.
+If you or your child have encountered any issues related to underage drinking, you may want to contact a criminal defense lawyer in the Ohio area who knows the local laws and can assist you in preparing your best possible defense.

 Contact a qualified attorney.